Webhooks

 });

-Every webhook request includes an Avianise-Signature header.
-Verify this signature to confirm the request came from Avianise and has not been tampered with.
+Every webhook request includes an Quolle-Signature header.
+Verify it before processing the event to confirm the request came from Quolle and was not replayed or tampered with.

-Where t is a Unix timestamp (seconds) and v1 is an HMAC-SHA256 signature of {timestamp}.{rawBody} using your webhook secret.
+Where t is a Unix timestamp (seconds) stamped at delivery time, and v1 is an HMAC-SHA256 hex digest of the string {t}.{rawBody} using your webhook secret.

-Your webhook secret is shown once when you create the webhook.
-Save it immediately — you cannot retrieve it again from the dashboard or API.
+Your secret starts with whsec_ and is shown once when you create the webhook in the dashboard.
+Store it immediately — it cannot be retrieved again.

 const crypto = require("crypto");